vis-kid/octopress_drafts_previewer/source/_posts/2015-10-20-Factory-Girl-Guide-02.markdown

 end
 ```

-As you can see, if you want to change some attributes on multiple objects, you can do that now in one central place.
+As you can see, if you want to change some attributes that are now spread over multiple objects, you can do that now in one central place.
 No shotgun surgery necessary.
 Managing state via traits couldn’t be more convenient.
-With that setup you can build pretty elaborate spy cars by mixing the various attribute bundles however you like—without duplicationg anything by creating new factories.
+With that setup you can build pretty elaborate spy cars by mixing the various attribute bundles however you like—without duplicating anything via creating all sorts of new factories that account for all the various options you need.

 ``` ruby
 invisible_spy_car = create(:spy_car, :cloaked, :night_vision)